ShaunEgan/DevelopmentPlaybook/README.md

 ### Designed for extension

-While this playbook handles some common boiler plate dev tools, it will be much more useful when extended to your environment.
+While this playbook handles some common boilerplate dev tools, it will be much more useful when extended to your environment.

 ### Usage